TresforWrld/TRESFOR-XD/README.md

 🚀 1.
 Fork the Repository

-Click the button below to fork IMRAN-BOT repository to your GitHub account.
+Click the button below to fork TRESFOR-XD repository to your GitHub account.

 <p align="left">
   <a href="https://github.com/ahmadtech12/IMRAN-BOT/fork">